Transportation in Pittsburgh: Bridges and tunnels

 Pittsburgh is a city of bridges: over 2,000 bridges dot the landscape of Allegheny County.
 The southern entrance to Downtown is through the Fort Pitt Tunnel and then over the Fort Pitt Bridge.

-The Panhandle Bridge, a former railroad bridge, carries Pittsburgh Regional Transit's Blue and Red (formerly 42S/47L) light rail lines across the Monongahela River.
+The Panhandle Bridge, a former railroad bridge, carries Pittsburgh Regional Transit's Blue, Silver and Red (formerly 42S/47L) light rail lines across the Monongahela River.
 Other notable bridges are Fort Duquesne Bridge, the Liberty Bridge, and The Three Sisters.

 Notable tunnels include two interstate highway tunnels on I-376, Fort Pitt Tunnel and Squirrel Hill Tunnel; major traffic tunnels Armstrong Tunnel and Liberty Tunnels; the light rail tunnel, Mt.
 Washington Transit Tunnel, the Schenley Tunnel, the Wabash Tunnel and Corliss Tunnel.

-Regional mass transit
+Pittsburgh Regional Transit

-Local public transportation is coordinated by Pittsburgh Regional Transit, the 14th-largest urban mass transit system in the United States.
+Local public transportation is coordinated by Pittsburgh Regional Transit (PRT), the 14th-largest urban mass transit system in the United States.
 It services 730 mi2, including all of Allegheny County and portions of Armstrong, Beaver, Washington, and Westmoreland counties.
 PRT maintains a network of intracity bus routes, two inclines on Mt.
 Washington above Downtown (mostly a tourist attraction rather than a means of commuting), and a light rail/busway system.
 The transit agency discontinued its commuter rail system, the PATrain, in 1989, However, A New Line To Arnold Has Been Proposed Since 2009.

-Pittsburgh Light Rail
+Light rail

 The light rail network is a direct descendant of the original streetcar system, which once numbered dozens of lines and included interurban routes to neighboring cities such as Washington and Charleroi.
 The current network comprises five routes on 25 mi of track, operated by modern articulated light rail vehicles.
 Although most is on dedicated right-of-way, including the Mt.
 Washington Transit Tunnel, trains still street run in the Beechview neighborhood.
 Once across the Monongahela River trains enter a subway to serve Downtown Pittsburgh.
 Since March 2012, the North Shore Connector has extended service across the Allegheny River, via tunnel, to such destinations as PNC Park, Heinz Field, and Rivers Casino.

+Light rail lines are designated by the following colors: